 Dr. Joanne V. Gabbin, Executive Director and Founder of the Furious Flower Poetry Center

 The Fight & The Fiddle is the quarterly online journal of the Furious Flower Poetry Center at James Madison University.
 The publication’s name comes from a line of poetry by Gwendolyn Brooks, to whom the center is dedicated.
-A resource for poets, critics, and educators, each issue of The Fight & The Fiddle features a Black poet and contains a critical article on/review of the poet’s work, an interview (full text and video excerpt) with the poet, new poems, and a writing prompt inspired by the poet, with an interactive space to post your own prompts, poems, or pedagogical tips.
+A resource for poets, critics, and educators, each issue of The Fight & The Fiddle features a Black poet and contains a critical article on/review of the poet’s work, an interview (full text and video excerpt) with the poet, new poems, and a writing prompt inspired by the poet.

 We are committed to promoting Black poetry in its diversity of aesthetics and to fostering dialogue and education.
 We invite you to join us!